 Your right to recovery is much weaker if you are a trespasser compared to a guest.
 In fact, there are many circumstances where the property owner will owe you nothing regardless of the nature of the hazard.
-A New York slip and fall attorney could advise you when a property owner could face civil liability.
+Our New York City slip and fall lawyers can advise you when a property owner could face civil liability.

 Civil liability for slip and fall injuries

 A landowner is only responsible for these injuries if they violated a duty of care they held to the injured person.
 This varies depending on whether or not the injured person had the right to be there.
 For example, a property owner owes a much higher duty to a customer or a social guest– than it would a trespasser.